dougeby/IntuneDocs/intune/certificate-authority-add-scep-overview.md

 [Integrate with Intune SCEP management solution](scep-libraries-apis.md) provides more details on using the API, its methods, and testing the solution you build.

 **Part 2 - Create the application and profile**
-Using an Azure Active Directory (AAD) application, you can delegate rights to Intune to handle SCEP requests coming from devices.
-The AAD application includes application ID and authentication key values that are used within the API solution the developer creates.
+Using an Azure Active Directory (Azure AD) application, you can delegate rights to Intune to handle SCEP requests coming from devices.
+The Azure AD application includes application ID and authentication key values that are used within the API solution the developer creates.
 Administrators can then create and deploy SCEP certificates profiles using Intune.
 You can also view reports on the deployment status on the devices.

-This article provides an overview of this feature from an Administrator-perspective, including creating the Azure Active Directory (AAD) application.
+This article provides an overview of this feature from an Administrator-perspective, including creating the Azure AD application.

 ## Overview